 While the current may increase, the voltage will equal to the panel voltages.
 If all the solar panels have the same electrical characteristics then the parallel combination will produce 100% of the available power at full sun (1000 W/m2).
 If the parallel connected pv panels are of different wattages and ratings, then both the voltage and current are limited to the lowest values, reducing the efficiency of the parallel connected array even at maximum irradiance.
 Voltage mismatch must be avoided in parallel connections.

 Thus panels of different types, monocrystalline or polycrystalline or with different WMP wattage values, for example 40 watt together with 50 watt should not be connected together in parallel as it would not produce the expected 90 watts (40 + 50), thereby wasting your money on the larger 50 watt panel.

 Solar photovoltaic panels are a great way of producing electrical power for free and are available in a range of wattage values from less than 10 watts to over 200 watts to suit many solar applications.
 But in order to achieve the highest efficiency and return on your investment from your parallel connected array, positioning, sun angle and the amount of irradinace are just as important as using the same make and model of solar panel.
 A little thought will help save you a lot of money.

-For more information about connecting solar panels in series, or to obtain more information about the different types of solar panels available you can use to connect in parallel, or to explore the advantages and disadvantages of using solar power in your home, then Click Here to order your copy from Amazon today and learn more about designing, wiring and installing off-grid photovoltaic solar electric systems in your home.
+For more information about parallel connected solar panels, or to obtain more information about the different types of solar panels available you can use to connect in parallel, or to explore the advantages and disadvantages of using solar power in your home, then Click Here to order your copy from Amazon today and learn more about designing, wiring and installing off-grid parallel connected solar panels to provide a renewable photovoltaic solar electric systems for your home.